danilolmc/danilolmc/README.md

 <p>"Hi there, I'm Danilo Lima, I'm from Brazil.
 Welcome to my Github profile, I'm a Computer Science student degree, A lover an also a student of this Software Development World, focused in Web Development."
 </p>

-### I'm a Computer Science student, Web Developer and poems lover!
+### I'm a Computer Science student, Front-end Developer and poems lover!

 - :mortar_board: I'm currently at second year of Computer Science degree
 - :computer: I'm currently learning everything I can about Web Development step by step! :laughing: